top of page

 E-mail: samuelv@icb.ufrj.br

-Bio: He holds a B.S. in Physiotherapy from University Gama Filho (1997-2000), an M.S. in Morphology from UERJ (2001-2002), a PhD from the University of Utah (2013-2014).
+Bio: He holds a B.S. in Physiotherapy from the University Gama Filho (1997-2000), an M.S. in Morphology from UERJ (2001-2002), and a Ph.D. from the University of Utah (2013-2014).
 He is currently an associate professor at UFRJ, participating actively in the Graduate Program in Histology and in the Research Program on Pharmacology and Inflammation from the Institute of Biomedical Sciences.
 He is a technical advisor to the Ministry of Education (INEP).
 He has experience in topics related to oxidative stress, inflammation, tissue repair, and extracellular matrix.

 Lines of research: 1) Chronic Degenerative Pulmonary Diseases having as base-mechanisms inflammation, oxidative stress, and repair; 2) Study, characterization, and development of natural and/or pharmacological therapeutic approaches to face cancer, and pulmonary and metabolic diseases